bannerLogin

 Yunju Temple

-Yunju Temple (Yunju means where the clouds stay) is located in Fangshan District in the southwest of Beijing, and is about 70 kilometers (43 miles) away from the center of the city.
-The east-facing temple taking an area of 7 hectares is famous for the stone sutras it houses.
+Also named Temple of Cloud Dwelling, Yunju Temple is located in Fangshan District in the southwest of Beijing, and is about 70 kilometers (43 miles) away from the center of the city.
+It faces east, taking an area of 7 hectares is famous for the stone sutras it houses.

 Stone Sutras, Paper Sutras, Wooden Sutras